 by Paul Gaylon

 WOWGROWAlgae contains a small but effective amount of these hormones:

-- Any of a group of plant hormones that stimulate stem elongation, germination, and flowering.
+- Any member of a group of plant hormones that stimulates stem elongation, germination, and flowering.

 - The more than 70 types of gibberellins regulate plant growth activity and work with both the bacterial and fungal matter in the soil.